Block Discrete Empirical Interpolation Methods: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we conduct several sets of illustrative experiments to show the effectiveness of the block DEIM variants, i.e., B-DEIM-MaxVol, B-DEIM-RRQR, and AdapBlock, proposed in this paper using synthetic and real data sets.
-We evaluate the algorithms by applying them to data analysis problems in several application domains: recommendation system analysis, text categorization and information retrieval analysis, stocks, and image compression.
-We use real-world sparse and dense data matrices with sizes ranging from mid to large scale, an overview is presented in \cref{tab:exps} .
-We compare the performance of our algorithms for constructing a CUR approximation with three state-of-the-art deterministic algorithms: DEIM \citep{Sorensen}, Q-DEIM \citep{Drmac}, and {\sf MaxVol} \citep{Goreinov2010}.
+We now conduct several sets of illustrative larger-scale experiments to show the effectiveness of the block DEIM variants, i.e., B-DEIM-MaxVol, B-DEIM-RRQR, and AdapBlock-DEIM, proposed in this work using synthetic and real data sets.
+We evaluate the algorithms by applying them to data analysis problems in several application domains: recommendation system analysis, model order reduction, economic modeling, and optimization.
+We use real-world sparse and dense data matrices with sizes ranging from small to large scale.
+An overview is presented in \cref{ch3tab:exps}.
+We compare the performance of our algorithms for constructing a CUR approximation with three state-of-the-art deterministic algorithms: DEIM \cite{Sorensen}, QDEIM \cite{Drmac}, and {\sf MaxVol} \cite{Goreinov2010}.
 All these algorithms require the leading $k$ right and left singular vectors to construct a rank-$k$ CUR factorization.
-We use these two evaluation criteria: the rank-$k$ approximation relative error $\norm{A-CMR}\,/\,\norm{A}$; the computational efficiency, i.e., the runtime scaling for the rank parameter $k$.
+We use these two evaluation criteria: the rank-$k$ approximation relative error $\norm{A-CMR}\,/\,\norm{A}$ and the computational efficiency, i.e., the runtime scaling for the rank parameter $k$.
 Here, the runtime measures the time it takes each algorithm to select the desired number of column and row indices.
 We do not consider the run time for computing the singular vectors since all the methods we consider require the SVD.
-Our experiments are not meant to be exhaustive; however, they provide clear evidence that the block DEIM schemes proposed in this paper may provide a better low-rank approximation and may be computationally more efficient.
+However, it is important to note that the total cost of selecting the indices may be dominated by the computational cost of the SVD (see \cref{tab:lascale} where the runtimes of the SVD are included).
+Our experiments are not meant to be exhaustive; however, they provide clear evidence that the block DEIM schemes proposed in this paper may provide a comparable low-rank approximation while being computationally more efficient.
+Note that the runtime serves as a rough indicator of potential performance and may vary depending on, e.g., the programming language.